Biology behind love and attraction

 Once a dominant person develops such psychological patterns, it’s very unlikely that they would be motivated to change and control their own urges for power as well as excuses they create for seeking power.
 After all, dominance often results in emotional pleasure as well as practical and social benefits.
 Few people are strong enough to give all those benefits up in the name of “abstract” ethical ideals such as responsibility.

-On the other hand, many women complain that men prefer “bitches” and so they encourage each other to play games with men.
+On the other hand, many women complain that men prefer “bitches” and so they might encourage each other to play games with men.
 When men are attracted to unhealthy (selfish or aggressive) women, there is also a biological aspect to it – it’s a human instinct to look for a desirable and “high value” partner.
 So if somebody acts in ways our primitive brains can interpret like they value themselves, even if this means arrogance, criticism and emotional unavailability, our “reptile” brains might say: “Hey!
 A high-status potential mate!
 Go for it!”
 It’s in our biological nature to value confidence over competence – just look at the political scene in pretty much every country.

 However, our environment has the decisive influence over which of our instincts will we follow.
 I’ve already written a lot about how our families influence our emotional patterns in intimate relationships.
 If we were raised by ethical, compassionate parents, this will be normal to us and we will look for similar partners.
 In such a case, an instinctive attraction to dominance or arrogance will often be overridden by a healthy family model.
 The problem is, most people are still unhealthy or immature in some ways, so most children receive immature models on top of immature biological instincts.